Home

 • Corner cribs are space-saving and work exceptionally well for a small room.
 They make excellent cribs for twins.

-Choose a baby crib constructed from a hardwood, like maple or oak.
-Soft woods like pine dent more easily, which is primarily a cosmetic problem.
-More importantly, using weaker woods could lead to structural problems, like warped slats.
+Choose a baby crib constructed from a hardwood like maple or oak.
+Soft woods, such as pine, dent more easily.
+Dents are primarily a cosmetic problem.
+More importantly, using weaker woods could lead to structural problems like warped slats.

-If you want a crib that will be ultra-safe and have the potential to last through several children, it's important to pick one made of a strong wood.
-(Metal cribs can also be sturdy and durable, though not nearly as attractive as hardwood cribs.)
+If you want a crib that will be ultra-safe and will have the potential to last through several children, it's important to pick one made of strong wood.
+(Metal cribs can also be sturdy and durable, but they aren't nearly as attractive as hardwood cribs.)

 Don't choose a crib that has plastic hardware (like drop latches or wheels).
 Metal hardware is far more durable.
-Also, make sure the crib has a metal mattress support, rather than wood.
+Also, make sure the crib has a metal mattress support rather than one made of wood.
 Metal is the only material sure to withstand a jumping toddler.

 When you head out to select the perfect baby crib, keep the above design features in mind.
-(And before you go shopping, take a moment to read and print out our compilation of the strongest baby crib safety standards .)
+(Before you go shopping, take a moment to read and print our compilation of the strongest baby crib safety standards.)

 JPMA Crib Certification

 A baby crib is the only place you will ever consider placing your baby unattended.
-Safety is of paramount importance.
+Safety is absolutely critical.
 The gold standard for a safe crib is a certification from the Juvenile Products Manufacturers Association (JPMA).

-The JPMA certifies cribs which meet or exceed the voluntary safety standards issued by the American Society for Testing and Materials ( ASTM ).
-These standards are stricter and safer than the mandatory safety standards promulgated by the Consumer Product Safety Commission ( CPSC ).
+The JPMA certifies cribs which meet or exceed voluntary safety standards issued by the American Society for Testing and Materials ASTM).
+These standards are stricter and safer than the mandatory safety standards promulgated by the Consumer Product Safety Commission CPSC).
 Federal law mandates that all baby cribs sold in the United States must conform to the less stringent CPSC standards.

 Check the JPMA certified product index for an up-to-the minute list of manufacturers of JPMA-certified baby cribs.